Why Are Victorian Houses Associated with Haunted Houses?

 One of the most interesting theories for the association between Victorian houses and hauntings is the carbon monoxide connection.
 During the start of the 20th century, stories of ghost sightings became more prevalent.
 Also during this time, gas lamps became a more widely used source of light in homes.

 Gas lamps have been linked to many instances of carbon monoxide poisoning.
-Not surprisingly, the symptoms of carbon monoxide poisoning closely resemble signs of hauntings.
-Symptoms of carbon monoxide poisoning include:
+Not surprisingly, the symptoms of carbon monoxide poisoning closely resemble signs of hauntings:

 - Headaches